timbrist/structure-light/README.md

 Name the images as "./res/origin_images.xml" suggested.
 ![INPUT](https://github.com/timbrist/structure-light/blob/main/imgs/Input.png)

-This is the 3d cloud points:
+This is the 3d point cloud:
+Open the the "point.txt" with your favorite point cloud software.
+here is the result that shows in " geomagic studio 2015 "
 ![OUTPUT](https://github.com/timbrist/structure-light/blob/main/imgs/Result3D.png)